cwendorf/cwendorf/repositories.md

 **Helper Functions for the `statpsych` Package**

-`spTools` is a lightweight collection of helper functions that enhance the usability, formatting, and interpretability of statistical results produced by the statpsych package by Douglas Bonett. `statpsych` provides high-accuracy confidence interval methods for means, medians, variances, proportions, correlations, and standardized effect sizes.
+`spTools` is a small collection of helper functions that enhance the usability, formatting, and interpretability of statistical results produced by the statpsych package by Douglas Bonett. `statpsych` provides high-accuracy confidence interval methods for means, medians, variances, proportions, correlations, and standardized effect sizes.
 However, its functions are designed in a traditional R programming style, making them less convenient for modern workflows involving the native pipe (|>) and other conventions.

 [![spTools](https://img.shields.io/badge/spTools-ddf4ff)](https://github.com/topics/spTools)
 [![r-package](https://img.shields.io/badge/r--package-ddf4ff)](https://github.com/topics/r-package)